RobertArtigas/DEVUNA__IDE__/README.md

 ![A](https://github.com/RobertArtigas/DEVUNA__IDE__/blob/main/wiki/Images/DEVUNA_KSS_ER_03.png)
 ![A](https://github.com/RobertArtigas/DEVUNA__IDE__/blob/main/wiki/Images/DEVUNA_KSS_ER_04.png)
 <br/>If you have this error, **delete kss.res** from the _**Libraries, Objects and Resource Files**_ list.
+Be aware, if you setup from this repository you will not need kss.res.
+Do not know if it is needed in the original sources compile.
 <br/><br/><br/>

 ## Webinars explaining this GitHub repository